Lawmakers will hear from pilots who have criticized Boeing

 "This was a fatal design flaw built into the aircraft at the factory," Carey said in an interview.

-Boeing engineers have finished making changes to the software and expect to soon demonstrate its work to government safety officials in hopes that the FAA will certify the plane as safe, three months after it was grounded around the world.
+Boeing engineers have finished making changes to the software and expect to soon demonstrate its work to government safety officials on test flights in hopes that the FAA will certify the plane as safe, three months after it was grounded around the world.

 Carey is concerned that pilot training on the updated MCAS system may not be comprehensive enough.
 He also upbraided those who believe the crashes could not have happened in the United States, calling that notion presumptuous and disrespectful to foreign pilots.